Youth group travels to minister’s hometown to rebuild flood-damaged homes

 Being the ultimate single-tasker, I often find myself overwhelmed with the aspects of ministry that resemble some version of juggling--believe me, those who've mastered tossing and catching chainsaws and things afire have nothing on today's ministry leader.
 But, more often than not, I have found the ability to hone in on one thing at a time to be a distinct advantage in three-plus decades of ministering in and through transition.
 It's the art of the one thing.

-For example, when I arrived at a new ministry assignment which clearly called for major transition (the only/p>... [continue]
+For example, when I arrived at a new ministry assignment which clearly called for major transition (the only other option was for the ministry to die), I found myself... [continue]

 Are you stuck?

 by Guest Author on March 16, 2016 in ministers spouses